glacier-modding/glaciermodding.org/docs/modding/customcampaigns/peacock_plugin.md

 ```
 Note that these are basically just the Unlockables for the parent location and location, but we've made sure the `Id` field is set as well.

-Replace `[MODLANDIA UNLOCKABLE UUID]` with the UUID from the Modlandia Unlockable, `[MODTOWN UNLOCKABLE UUID]` with the UUID from the Modtown Unlockable, and `[YOUR CREATOR ID FROM THE MODTOWN UNLOCKABLE]` with your Creator ID from the Modtown Unlockable.
+Replace `[LOCATION_PARENT_MODLANDIA UNLOCKABLE UUID]` with the UUID from the Modlandia Unlockable, `[LOCATION_MODTOWN UNLOCKABLE UUID]` with the UUID from the Modtown Unlockable, and `[YOUR CREATOR ID FROM THE MODTOWN UNLOCKABLE]` with your Creator ID from the Modtown Unlockable.

 Next we'll need to specify that our Modtown Throwdown mission takes place at this location:
 ```js